fommil/fpmortals/manuscript/complete.md

 ## Collections

-FIXME: don't repeat typeclasses, everything has Foldable and ???, which is why methods should take C:Foldable instead of specific data types, i.e. constrain by features not implementation.
+Unlike the stdlib Collections API, the scalaz approach describes collection behaviours in the typeclass hierarchy, e.g. `Foldable`, `Traverse`, `Monoid`.
+What remains to be studied are the implementations in terms of data structures, which have different performance characteristics and niche methods.

+Because all the collection data types provide more or less the same list of typeclass instances, we shall avoid repeating the list, which is often some variation of:

+-   `Monoid`
+-   `Traverse` / `Foldable`
+-   `MonadPlus` / `IsEmpty` / `BindRec`
+-   `Cobind`
+-   `Zip` / `Unzip`
+-   `Align`
+-   `Equal` / `Order`
+-   `Show`

+Data structures that are provably non-empty are able to provide

+-   `Traverse1` / `Foldable1`
+-   `Comonad`

+and provide `Semigroup` instead of `Monoid`, `Plus` instead of `IsEmpty`.

 ### Lists

 We have used `IList[A]` and `NonEmptyList[A]` so many times by now that they should be familiar.
-A classic linked list data structure:
+They codify a classic linked list data structure:

 {lang="text"}
 ~~~~~~~~